geohot/battlechess/README.md

 UPDATE: You have at most 100ms to make your move.
 Go over, and you forfeit the match.

-UPDATE: seccomp sandbox added, do not use fork, exec, the internet, or the filesystem.
+UPDATE: seccomp sandbox will be added, do not use fork, exec, the internet, or the filesystem.